Classification yard

-A classification yard (American and Canadian English (Canadian National Railway use)), marshalling yard (British, Hong Kong, Indian, Australian, and Canadian English (Canadian Pacific Railway use)) or shunting yard (Central Europe) is a railway yard found at some freight train stations, used to separate railway cars onto one of several tracks.
-First the cars are taken to a track, sometimes called a lead or a drill.
-From there the cars are sent through a series of switches called a ladder onto the classification tracks.
-Larger yards tend to put the lead on an artificially built hill called a hump to use the force of gravity to propel the cars through the ladder.
+A classification yard (American English, as well as the Canadian National Railway), marshalling yard (British, Hong Kong, Indian, and Australian English, and the former Canadian Pacific Railway) or shunting yard (Central Europe) is a railway yard used to accumulate railway cars on one of several tracks.
+First, a group of cars is taken to a track, sometimes called a lead or a drill.
+From there, the cars are sent through a series of switches (turnouts), termed a ladder, on to the classification tracks.
+Some larger yards may put the lead on an artificially built hill termed a hump to use the force of gravity to propel the cars through the ladder.

-Freight trains that consist of isolated cars must be made into trains and divided according to their destinations.
-Thus the cars must be shunted several times along their route in contrast to a unit train, which carries, for example, cars from the plant to a port, or coal from a mine to the power plant.
-This shunting is done partly at the starting and final destinations and partly (for long-distance-hauling) in classification yards.
+Freight trains that consist of unrelated cars must be made into a train grouped according to their destinations; this shunting is done at the starting point.
+Some trains (US: "wayfreights") drop and pick up cars along their route in classification yards or at industrial sidings.
+This is in contrast is a single-product unit train that carries, for example, automobiles from the factory to a port, or coal from a mine to the power plant.

-Types

-Flat yard
+Flat

-Flat yards are constructed on flat ground, or on a gentle slope, not enough to allow a free-fall operation without locomotives.
-Freight cars are pushed by a locomotive and coast to their required location.
+Flat yards, built on level ground, allow freight cars to coast to the desired location after receiving a push by a locomotive.

-Gravity yard
+Gravity

 Gravity yards were invented in the 19th century, saving shunting engines and instead letting the cars roll by gravity was seen as a major benefit, whereas the larger amount of manual work required to stop the rolling cars in the classification tracks was judged to be not that important.
-Gravity yards were a historical step in the development of classification yards and were later judged as inferior to hump yards, because it became clear that shunting engines were needed anyway (at least in inclement weather like strong winds or icy temperatures when the oil in the bearings became thick), and because manual labour was getting relatively more and more expensive.
-Thus, only few gravity yards were ever built, sometimes requiring massive earthwork (one example is the first German gravity yard at Dresden).
+Gravity yards were a historical step in the development of classification yards.
+They were later judged as inferior to hump yards because it became clear that shunting engines were needed anyway (at least in inclement weather like strong winds or icy temperatures when the oil in the bearings became thick) and because manual labor was becoming increasingly expensive.
+Thus, only a few gravity yards were ever built, sometimes requiring massive earthwork (one example is the first German gravity yard at Dresden).
 The historic technique of a gravity yard is today partly presented in Chemnitz-Hilbersdorf gravity yard (museum).

-Most gravity yards were built in Germany (especially in the kingdom of Saxony) and in Great Britain (so Egdehill, 1873), a few also in some other European countries, for example Łazy yard near Zawiercie on the Warsaw-Vienna Railway (in Poland).
-In the USA, there were only very few old gravity yards; one of the few gravity yards in operation today is CSX's Readville Yard south of Boston, Massachusetts.
+Most gravity yards were built in Germany (especially in the kingdom of Saxony) and Great Britain (such as Edgehill, 1873), a few also in some other European countries, for example Łazy yard near Zawiercie on the Warsaw–Vienna Railway (in Poland).
+In the US, there were very few old gravity yards; one of the few gravity yards in operation today is CSX's Readville Yard south of Boston, Massachusetts.